cldeluna/ac3-ws-c4-jinja2-in-action/01_CurrentStateReport/README.md

 This project will start to familiarize you with the overall repository environment as well as some lessons learned.

-Please open the `gen_bgp_report.py` script in your favorite editor and lets get to work!
+Please open the `gen_bgp_report.py` script in your favorite editor and lets take a look!

 ```python
 % uv run gen_bgp_report.py -h